Adding Shelves to Baby Boy’s Nursery

 As for choosing the actual shelves, I wasn’t totally sure what shelves I would go with.
 I checked out Urban Outfitters (they surprisingly have a lot of great wall shelves at good price points), but nothing seemed right.
 Then I remembered that the brand Shelfology sent me one of their new shelves to check out at the beginning of the year.
 At the time, I didn’t have a spot for them so the box just sat in our storage area.
 I honestly didn’t even know what they would look like or if they would be the right size, but I whipped them out anyway, and brought them upstairs…they were perfect!

 I chose Shelfology shelves in our kitchen because everything about them, including the color, wood, thickness, size, etc., can be customized.
-The nursery shelves that I hung here can be designed the same way (while these exact ones haven’t launched yet, they’re very similar to this design on their website).
+The nursery shelves that I hung here can be designed the same way (this is the same design on their website).
 My boards are 24 inches long, with two black brackets, and a 6-inch depth, but you can customize these in any way, for your specific space.

 Tips to Install Shelves